* China data boosts stocks and oil outlook

-“There’s a lot of good news to go around today, but given all the worries there were about China, the data there is especially a positive,” said Nicholas Colas, chief market strategist at the ConvergEx Group in New York.
+“There’s a lot of good news to go around today, but given all the worries there were about China, the data there is especially a positive,” Colas said.

-In Europe, the pan-European FTSEurofirst 300 equity index popped 1.2 percent, the biggest one-day advance since April 29 as concerns eased over the exposure of Portugal’s Banco Espirito Santo (BES) to the troubled companies of its founding family.
+In Europe, the pan-European FTSEurofirst 300 equity index jumped 1.3 percent, its biggest one-day advance since April 29 as concerns eased over the exposure of Portugal’s Banco Espirito Santo to the troubled companies of its founding family.

 “There must be investors there counting that most of the impact is already priced in and it’s time to buy,” said Fincor analyst Albino Oliveira.

-Lisbon shares rose 2.7 percent, with BES shares up 17 percent.
+Lisbon shares rose 3.1 percent, with BES shares soaring 20 percent.

-The U.S. dollar index, which values the greenback against a basket of currencies, rose 0.2 percent, advancing for a second straight session and hitting its highest in a month.
-The gain came after Yellen said interest rates could rise sooner than expected if employment data improved.
+The U.S. dollar index, which values the greenback against a basket of currencies, rose 0.2 percent, advancing for a second straight session to hit its highest in a month after Yellen said interest rates could rise sooner than expected if employment data improved.

-One of the biggest movers in currencies was the New Zealand dollar, which dropped 0.6 percent to a low of $0.8718 after benign inflation data that could reduce pressure on the central bank to tighten policy.
+One of the biggest movers was the New Zealand dollar, which dropped 0.7 percent to a low of $0.8707 after benign inflation data that could reduce pressure on the central bank to tighten policy.

-Gold rose 0.7 percent but held near a four-week low.
-It fell more than 3 percent over the first two sessions of this week.
-Silver rose 0.4 percent while copper fell 0.2 percent.
+Gold rose 0.3 percent but held near a four-week low, having fallen more than 3 percent over the first two sessions of this week.
+Silver rose 0.3 percent while copper fell 0.7 percent.
 (Editing by Meredith Mazzilli, James Dalgleish and Dan Grebler)